outlandishideas/ecnmy-dashboard/README.md

 - tables
     - Gives the data in a nice table.
 There is a similar download issue to d3-lines, but a more major problem of the table is it is rounding fractional numbers.
 This means that it gives weird data: for example, if locations data is between 2.5 and 3.49 for all the years it will just say 3 for each table entry.
 - d3-maps-choropleth
-    - Again similar to the others in downloading data, but the major issue for the choropleth is its rendering on the page.
-Often datawrapper will take a couple extra seconds to publish the 'chart' so the rendered chart id will not be the correct chart id and so gives the previous chart.
-We tried fixing this bug in multiple ways, but the only fix we could find was to implement a delay function by a couple seconds, which we didn't include in the final product as it wasn't a proper way and wouldn't work every time.
+    - Again similar to the others in downloading data.
+DataWrapper can take a couple of extra seconds to publish the 'chart', but there should now be a wait that only attempts to render when the API reports it's ready.

 ## Data preparation